jinshiranai/python_crash_course/pcc_chapter9/lottery_sim/README.md

+2020-06-28:
+Renamed the lottery module from lottery.py to lottery_module.py.
+Finished the skeleton of lottery_module.py.
+Recreated lottery.py as the main lottery program.
+TODO:
+ - Finish the exit method so it confirms before quitting.
+ - Add intro text to the main program.
+ - Add lottery simulation style selection to the main program.

 The goal of this project is to use everything that I've learned until now to craft a lottery simulation that accepts user input and runs until they hit the jackpot under user-decided conditions.